carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 #### Model Validity Assessments
 1. **Accounting for relevant predictors**: Have we included all relevant predictors in the model?
 2. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?
-3. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
+3. **Model assumptions**: Does the fitted model follow the 5 assumptions of linear regression?

 We will discuss the first two assessments in detail throughout this episode.